 3.1.2.
-Most Optimal Era for Renovation
+Most optimal era for renovation

 Looking at all of the eras together it is clear that the construction era a residence was built in has an impact on the effect of its refurbishment, but how should the optimal era to focus refurbishment be identified?
-If one takes cross-sections of Figure 5, a procedure can be developed for identifying the optimal eras to focus renovation.
+If one takes cross-sections of Fig. 5, a procedure can be developed for identifying the optimal eras to focus renovation.
 For example, if the goal is net-zero emissions as is commonly discussed [57], based on these results, it would be wise to focus on homes in the modern eras starting with 2012, 2008, 1990 and so forth.
-But if the goal is to spend a set amount of money per household, say 4000 l /yr, then it would be better to focus on 1950, followed by 1990, and then 2000.
+But if the goal is to spend a set amount of money per household, say 4000€/yr, then it would be better to focus on 1950, followed by 1990, and then 2000.
 But these approaches have the same fallacy and that is treating every era identically when they have vastly different physical characteristics from one another that affect their energy demand.
+Instead we suggest a strategy which compares each construction era against a reference criteria unique to its era; its BAU case.
+The optimal era can thus be identified by comparing the recommended solutions of each era.
+The recommended solutions as shown by the red stars in Fig. 5 quantify the amount of